MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 ---
 lab:
-    title: 'Exercise 08 - Deploy a virtual machine to test connectivity privately and securely to the SQL server across the private endpoint.Create a virtual network infrastructure'
+    title: 'Exercise 08 - Deploy a virtual machine to test connectivity privately and securely to the SQL server across the private endpoint'
     module: 'Module 08 - Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal'
 ---